 On a federal level in June 2020 the Department of Human Services finalized the ACA section 155, which prohibits discrimination against LGBTQ+ people in health insurance coverage.
 These protections allow individuals the freedom to receive desired care to live a fulfilled life.
 They also afford individuals the freedom to have their healthcare provider ask how they would like to be referred to and how they would like to refer to their body parts (with more focus on behavior than sex assigned at birth).

 While each situation is different, as a society we should consider the complexity and potential negative sexual health experiences an LGBTQ+ individual who is seeking asylum may endure.
 There is unfortunately a real prevalence of forced sexual contact experienced by a person shunned from their family or lacking general support in their LGBTQ+ journey in an area where is not accepted, forced into homelessness but needs access to healthcare.
 After such rejection it can be difficult to find acceptable LGBTQ+ affirming healthcare.
 Section 1557 of the ACA takes into consideration those who may not be able to get coverage through their family or spouse and is working towards providers learning how to address and support the unique needs of the LGBTQ+ community.
 The ACA also protects people with atypical sex characteristic and intersex traits.
-For example, someone seeking or undergoing testosterone treatment may want birth control protection and should be allowed a copper IUD or a non hormonal method that is safe to use while taking testosterone, in the event that sexual contact could lead to pregnancy.
+For example, someone seeking or undergoing testosterone treatment may want Lessina birth control or other form of protection and should be allowed a copper IUD or a non hormonal method that is safe to use while taking testosterone, in the event that sexual contact could lead to pregnancy.

 While they can face significant language or process barriers, an asylee (someone who has been granted asylum in the US) is eligible for Marketplace coverage in America.
 Applicants for asylum are eligible for Marketplace coverage only if they have been granted employment authorization or are under the age of 14 and have an application pending for at least 180 days).
 Having a safety net agency that can help with this process is helpful in situations where someone needs help applying without fear of denial due to immigration status.